abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ### Destructing an array [...]

-Array destruction uses square brackets `[]` and its very similar to the object destruction
+Array destruction uses square brackets `[]` and it's very similar to the object destruction

 ```js
 let [developer] = [👨🏻‍💻];
 console.log(developer); // 👨🏻‍💻
 ```

-Here also we can follow the default value and get a same result
+Here also we can follow the default value and get the same result

 ```js
 let [developer] = [];